 The preservation of the camps helps us never forget that humans were capable of these kinds of horrors and helps us remember the lives of those tortured and killed there.
 So for me, it felt important to visit as an act of recognition and remembrance.

-Practical info you need to know in advance
+Practical info you need to know When Visiting Auschwitz

 If you are thinking of visiting Auschwitz, there are various practical things you need to know before you go, including some rules for visiting Auschwitz – let’s get them covered off quickly first.